Accessing the Intel Gaudi Node in the Intel® Tiber® AI Cloud

 Download Dataset

 To download datasets used for training Llama2, follow the directions in the Megatron-Deepspeed Github page.
-For this tutorial, we will work with a subset of the Oscar dataset. which is used to pre-train language models and word representations.
+This tutorial uses a subset of the Oscar dataset to pre-train language models and word representations.

 It is possible to download the full (500GB+) oscar dataset.
-Or, as we show here as an example, download a subset of the dataset for a quick start.
+Or a subset of the dataset can be downloaded for a quick start.
 These steps are based on the Oscar dataset repository.

 First, clone the dataset repository: